panphora/polystate/README.md

 * `selector` isn't assumed to be a class, so it must include either a `.` (for a class selector), `#` (for an ID selector), or `[]` (for an attribute selector)

 ### Set/unset a class when clicking *AWAY FROM* an element

+These attributes make clicking AWAY from their element add/remove/toggle a class on an element.

 * `data-click-away-to-add-class="className selector(optional)"`
   * Adds the `className` class to all elements that mtach `selector` (only when an element that's not the current element is clicked)